SyneRBI/SIRF-Exercises/INSTALL.md

 jupyter as well.

 After all this, you will need to do the steps indicated in the instructions above for the VM.
-One difference is that you will probably want to use a web-browser on your system, so just use

-    jupyter notebook

-which should start your web-browser automatically.

 ### Updating the exercises after installation